 Can teachers deduct for unreimbursed employee expenses?

 Before 2018, teachers were able to deduct expenses over and above the $250 limit – such as uniforms, union dues and transportation costs, to name a few.
 But the Tax Cuts and Jobs Act eliminated all miscellaneous deductions, including these unreimbursed employee expenses, until 2026 when the law expires.
-This means you will not be able to deduct unreimbursed employee expenses on the return you file in 2019.

 Do you have to itemize to take the Educator Expense Deduction?